chrisbroski/fetchbot/README.md

 #### It's a Complete Mess

 I purchased an [Adafruit Perma-Proto Hat](https://www.adafruit.com/products/2310) that should, with some soldering, clean up the mess that is the breadboard.
-I'll need to get an [Actobotics Pi channel mount](https://www.sparkfun.com/products/13050) too as the one that cam with the kit only fits Arduino.
+I'll need to get an [Actobotics Pi channel mount](https://www.sparkfun.com/products/13050) too as the one that came with the kit only fits Arduino.
 The front "caster" on the Actobitty is just a plastic skid.
 I'd like to find a better wheel, or maybe just upgrade to a more advanced rover kit.

 #### Vision Is Probably Not Enough Senses

 I believe that I will require a way to tell if the rover gets stuck or collides with something.
-I have a [Sense Hat](https://www.raspberrypi.org/products/sense-hat/) that includes an accelerometer/gyroscope/magnetometer sensors so I may try to use that or look for a simpler solution.
+I have a [Sense Hat](https://www.raspberrypi.org/products/sense-hat/) that includes accelerometer/gyroscope/magnetometer sensors so I may try to use that or look for a simpler solution.

 #### Raspberry Pi Camera Module